nayandeep20028840/Train-Ticket-Booking-Management-System/README.md

 # Train Ticket Booking Management System

 ## Project Description
-• This project is about creating the database about the Train Reservation System.<br/>
+• Designed and developed a comprehensive database for a train reservation system, enabling efficient management of train and passenger records.<br/>
-• The train reservation system facilitates the passengers to enquire about the trains available on the basis of source and destination , booking of tickets , enquire about the status of the booked ticket, etc.<br/>
+• Implemented features allowing passengers to search for trains based on source and destination, book tickets, and check booking status.<br/>
-• The aim of this project is to design and develop a database maintaining the records of different trains and passengers.
-The record of train includes its name, source, destination, timing , seat availability and seat booked.<br/>
+• Maintained detailed train records, including name, source, destination, timings, seat availability, and bookings.<br/>
-• Passengers can book their tickets for the train in which seats are available.
-For this, passengers have to provide the date for which ticket is to be booked , source and destination station.
-Before booking a ticket for a passenger, the train availability and booking date is checked. <br/>
+• Built logic to validate train availability, booking dates, and seat availability before confirming ticket reservations.<br/>
-• Once the train availability and booking date are validated , it is checked whether the seat is available.
-If yes, the ticket is booked with the confirm status.<br/>
+• Facilitated seamless ticket booking with automated status updates for confirmed reservations.<br/>

 # List of Assumptions:
 •  Since the reservation system is very large in reality, it is not feasible to develop the project to that extent and prepare documentation at that level.
 Therefore, a small sample case study has been created to demonstrate the working of the reservation system.
 To implement this sample case study, some assumptions have been made , which are as follows:<br/>